magicaussie/wledger/docs/build-guide.md

 * **Basic & Cheap (DIY Power):**
   * **Example:** [WEMOS D1 Mini (ESP8266)](https://amzn.to/4hWNPR2), [ESP32 Dev Board](https://amzn.to/47Wq7Qh)
   * **Pros:** Extremely cheap and widely available.
   * **Cons:** Requires more wiring and know-how.
 You must provide your own power and (potentially) a level shifter.
-These are best for larger or complex setups where you're already using a custom power solution.
+These are best for setups where you're already using a custom power solution (or have a setup so small you don't need one) and want a cheap controller.

 > Other options exist in this space, such as the [QinLED Dig series](https://www.drzzs.com/product-category/leds/).
 This list is not exhaustive.
 Choose the option that tickles your fancy.